TiddlyWiki/tiddlywiki.com/README.md

 1. Install the latest version of `nodejs` from http://www.nodejs.org
 2. If necessary, install the command line tool `curl` to retrieve content from TiddlySpace.
 For Windows systems, it can be downloaded from http://curl.haxx.se/download.html
 3. If necessary, install a `diff` program to compare versions of TiddlyWiki for testing after building.
 Mac OS X users can use `opendiff` that ships with XCode.
 Two options for Windows users are [WinDiff](http://www.grigsoft.com/download-windiff.htm) and [ExamDiff](http://www.prestosoft.com/edp_examdiff.asp)
-4. If necessary, install phantomjs with `npm install -g phantomjs` (Phantomjs is currently only used by the OS X/Linux batch files)
+4. Install phantomjs with `npm install -g phantomjs` (for Windows, you may also download the .exe directly)
 5. Checkout or download the following repositories from GitHub:

 	* https://github.com/TiddlyWiki/TiddlyWiki for the TiddlyWiki core source code.
 You can either download the latest version or visit https://github.com/TiddlyWiki/tiddlywiki/tags to download a specific tagged version